|Trade and GDP Growth after WWII|

-Military supplies used to aid an ally may fall into the hands of terrorists, or an ally today may turn into an enemy later (e.g., Afghanistan).
+Military supplies intended to aid an ally may fall into the hands of terrorists.
+An ally today may turn into an enemy later (e.g., Afghanistan).

 Cyber warfare: modern wars are becoming more complex.
-Nuclear wars are less likely, but cyber wars are surreptious and not easily detected.
+Nuclear wars are less likely, but cyber wars are surreptitious and not easily detected.

-(i) Commercial aircraft producers such as Boeing were considering the production of engines for an aircraft in a third country at the time to avoid government regulations.
+(i) Commercial aircraft producers such as Boeing were considering the production of engines for an aircraft in a third country (e.g., Canada) to export to Japan at the time to avoid government regulations.
 But the plan was soon aborted by the surprise attack on Pearl Harbor.

 |What is controlled now||

-Export Control Act 1949 required the denial of export licenses to items that contribute to military or economic potential of a communist bloc country.
-Before this act, scrap metals were exported to Japan and the Japanese used them to produce war materials to attack the United States.
+Export Control Act 1949 required the denial of export licenses to items that contribute to military or economic potential of a communist-bloc country.
+Before this act, scrap metals were exported to Japan and were used to produce war materials to attack the United States.

 Export Administration Act of 1969 eliminated "economic potential" criterion.